 💊 Consider taking a probiotic.
 This can help prevent yeast infections and maintain healthy gut bacteria.

 Common side effects include dizziness, nausea, vomiting, stomach upset, hives, yeast infections and increased sun sensitivity.
 Prolonged use of minocycline can cause skin discoloration.

 Rarely, minocycline can cause liver injury, lupus-like hypersensitivity reactions and pseudotumor cerebri (increased internal brain pressure).

 Mild dizziness is common when first starting minocycline and usually subsides within one week.
 Taking your medication at night may help reduce this side effect.

-- Stop taking the medication and message your doctor if: the lightheadedness does not go away, you experience headaches with blurred vision, you have unusual joint pains and fatigue, you break out in hives or a rash, you have unusual darkening of the skin, or if you have any other unusual side effects.
+Stop taking the medication and message your doctor if you experience extreme dizziness, your dizziness does not go away, you experience headaches with blurred vision, unusual joint pains and fatigue, hives or a rash, unusual darkening of the skin, or any other unusual side effects.

-If you become pregnant while taking this medication, discontinue use immediately and message your doctor for an alternative.
+Do not take minocycline if you are pregnant or breastfeeding.
+If you become pregnant while taking this medication, discontinue use immediately and message your doctor for an alternative treatment option.